alhajee/ckan/doc/user-guide.rst

     The user guide covers all the main features of the web user interface (UI).
     In practice, depending on how the site is configured, some of these functions may be slightly different or unavailable.
-For example, in an official CKAN instance in a production setting, the site administrator will probably have made it impossible for users to create new organizations via the UI.
+For example, in an official FMLD instance in a production setting, the site administrator will probably have made it impossible for users to create new organizations via the UI.
 You can try out all the features described at http://demo.ckan.org.

 ----------
-Using CKAN
+Using FMLD
 ----------

 Registering and logging in